kyouko-taiga/LogicKit/Docs/UserManual.md

 Conjunctions and disjunction of terms can be created with the operators `&&` and `||`, respectively.
-An variant of each operator that more closely resembles formal notations is also available.
+A variant of each operator that more closely resembles formal notations is also available.

 ```swift
 let pred1: Term = .fact("a") && .var("x")